Zunaeed-Imran/php-crash-course-for-beginners-2020/README.md

 5. or you want to take that information and place that  in the database
 6. PHP connect with the database
 7. PHP execute query
+8. we gonna use xampp server
+9. we make php file and practicing it